 How To Get A Free Pregnancy Test

-There are many different places a woman can turn to, in order to receive a free pregnancy test.
-Some of these locations spend lots of money annually by paying for advertisements that state they offer “free” pregnancy tests, while others quietly wait for a referral from someone or somewhere that knows of their service.
-There are two ways to take a pregnancy test.
-At home via a kit purchased in a store or through a clinic or hospital.
-The internet provides “free” pregnancy tests, however they are actually “probability” tests and hold no true accuracy percentage.
-We’ll talk more about the internet tests later.
+There are many different places a woman can get a free pregnancy test.
+Some of these locations spend lots of money annually on advertisements that state they offer free pregnancy tests, while others quietly wait for referrals.
+There are two ways to take a pregnancy test — at home with a kit purchased in a store or at a clinic or hospital.
+The Internet provides “free” pregnancy tests, but these are actually probability tests that are not accurate.
+We’ll talk more about the Internet tests later.

 Where to Look For a Free Pregnancy Test

-There are many places you can find a free pregnancy test such as health departments, clinics, hospitals, local community facilities and churches.
+There are many places you can find a free pregnancy test—health departments, clinics, hospitals, and local community facilities.
 Unfortunately, free home pregnancy tests do not exist.
-Clinics, hospitals and other like-locations offer free tests that are administered in-house, or inside the facility, but it’s unheard of for one of these locations to hand out free home pregnancy tests.
+Clinics and hospitals offer free tests that are administered in-house, or inside the facility, but these locations do not hand out free home pregnancy tests.

-Your Community – Your community is a great place to begin searching for a clinic or facility that offers free pregnancy tests.
-Just about every community has a resource that offers these tests, as well as referrals and out of town resources.
+Your Community: Your community is a great place to begin searching for a clinic or facility that offers free pregnancy tests.
+Just about every community has a resource that offers these tests, as well as referrals and out-of-town resources.
 Some hospitals and clinics advertise on outdoor signs and billboards.
-The health departments of larger cities give free tests also, only they test less often, such as offering one day of a week or bi-weekly dates to give the tests.
-Most cities and towns also have a Planned Parenthood or facility that is similar available almost every day of the year.
-Plus, these same places don’t ask too many questions, making it easier for the person needing help.
-Churches are a place for someone to go to if they’re in need of a referral.
-Churches usually don’t administer any type of pregnancy test, but can offer trusted resources.
+The health departments of larger cities also provide free tests, but they test less often, usually offering the tests one day a week.
+Most cities and towns also have Planned Parenthood or a similar facility.
+These places don’t ask too many questions, making it easier for a person who needs help.

 Are You a Candidate for a Free Pregnancy Test?

-For underage girls who think they might be pregnant and can not afford an at home kit, these same clinics and online services are able to either themselves or refer you, or refer you to a clinic or service who can assist you with getting the test done without parental knowledge.
-Some of these places also offer teens and youth counseling and free items such as condoms while there.
-If you are underage and can’t afford a home test from the store, your best bet is to contact your local health department or Planned Parenthood to assist you with moving forward to find out if you are pregnant.
-If you are pregnant, lots of these same places assist you with signing up for governmental programs that help you with insurance and the costs of having and raising a baby.
+For underage girls who think they may be pregnant and cannot afford an at-home kit, these same clinics can assist you with getting the test done without parental knowledge.
+Some of these places also offer teens counseling and free condoms.
+If you are underage and can’t afford a home test from the store, your best bet is to contact your local health department or Planned Parenthood.
+If you are pregnant, many of these same places assist you with signing up for governmental programs that help you with the costs of having and raising a baby.